skeeto/elfeed/README.md

 include an age restriction are significantly more efficient.**

 A component beginning with a `!` is treated as an "inverse" regular expression.
-This means that any entry matching this regular expression will be filtered out (the regular expression begins *after* the `!` character).
+This means that any entry matching this regular expression will be filtered out.
+The regular expression begins *after* the `!` character.
 You can read this as "entry not matching `foo`".

 All other components are treated as a regular expression, which means only entries matching this will be shown.